theVCS/the_code_provider/README.md

 # the_code_provider
-this repository helps people to get solution of different coding websites and also enables one to upload his code.
+Stuck in a coding problem!!
+Who else can answer better than coding geeks themselves from websites trusted worldwide.
+This repository helps you to get solutions from different coding websites and also enables you to upload your code.